browserengineering/book/book/graphics.md

 on.
 For example, you can create a canvas with Tk like this:[^canvas]

 [^canvas]: You may be familiar with the HTML `<canvas>` element, which is a
-    similar idea: a 2D rectangle in which you can draw shapes.
+    similar idea: a two-dimensional (2D) rectangle in which you can draw shapes.

 ``` {.python .example}
 WIDTH, HEIGHT = 800, 600